Somebody finally said it to me, young people are better at digital.

-The late 20 something guy who said this to me (as I was fumbling on my phone to show him something) was talking about digital media, a field we both work in.
-I am twice his age.
-I had a Mac Classic which is probably a fish tank now.
-I like to think so.
+The late 20 something guy who said this to me (as I was fumbling on my phone to show him something) spoke with authority.
+But I had a Mac Classic, which is probably a fish tank now (I like to think so).
 The point I am trying to make is that I have been here all along, probably when that guy was a fish-like creature himself.
 I learn, and continue to learn, what I need to know.

-I have always liked where my computers have taken me but now, with the Internet, they leave me breathless.
-Not in awe breathless but running for the bus breathless.
+I have always liked where my computers have taken me.
+Though now, with the Internet, they can leave me breathless.
+In awe breathless for sure, but also running for the bus breathless.
 Especially the computer in my hand.
-Besides fast, they are crowded and noisy and full of shiny distractions.
+Besides fast, it is crowded and noisy and full of shiny distractions.
 Like a club.
 I never much liked clubs.

 My mother understood.
 She would never buy into a gated community.
-To her, they were ghettos of self-satisfied, old people living out the same life behind the same curtains.
+To her, they were ghettos of self-satisfied old people living out the same life behind the same curtains.
 She didn’t think they (the people or the gated community) looked like any fun.
 She wanted all life around her all the time.